AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Fixed Matrix editor "add" and "remove" buttons GUI numbering mismatch.
 - Fixed wrong numbers when resizing matrices.
-- Added a warning when attempting to resize matrix 0.

 - Fixed "Text Editor" export button.
 - Added option to show row numbers as hex in the Text Editor.